 “You don’t like me very much do you, Davonne?”
-Carrie asks her, eyes on high beam.
+Carrie asks, her eyes on high beam.

 “I don’t either like you or not like you,” Davonne replies.
-“I’m like an agnostic on the subject.”
+“I’m an agnostic on the subject.”

 “Yes, you’ve said that to me before.
 It hurts, but you’re forgiven of course.
 Your data.
 Your precious data.
 You simply don’t have much to go on, do you?”
 Carrie asks, staring hard into Davonne’s eyes.

 “No, I guess I don’t.
 Well, you’ll have to excuse me.
-We have lots of things to do before tomorrow’s final tests,” Davonne explains and starts to wander off with a curt wave to the others.
+We have lots of things to do before tomorrow’s final test,” Davonne explains and starts to wander off with a curt wave to the others.